joelewis/prosemirror-mentions/README.md

 Alternative: [https://github.com/quartzy/prosemirror-suggestions](https://github.com/quartzy/prosemirror-suggestions)

+## What's different then?

-[prosemirror-suggestions](https://github.com/quartzy/prosemirror-suggestions) is a lighter alternative that comes with the bare minimum without any bells and whistles.
-It is upto you to implement common UI behavior handling.
+[prosemirror-suggestions](https://github.com/quartzy/prosemirror-suggestions) is a lighter alternative that comes with the bare minimum.
+It is upto you to implement the dropdown & related logic.

 [prosemirror-mentions](https://github.com/joelewis/prosemirror-mentions) is a fully packed plugin.
-It comes with all batteries included: default dropdown UI, behaviour handling, support for async fetching of suggestions, etc. All you need to do is configure options to suit your needs.
+It comes with all batteries included: default dropdown UI, behavior handling, support for async fetching of suggestions, etc. [Configure options to suit your needs](#complete-list-of-options).

 ## Installation